 Lengguru, a lost world

-From March 14 to March 31, 2016, the University of Montpellier is hosting the "Lengguru, a lost world" exhibition in the hall of the Palais Universitaire des Sports.
-An opportunity for the general public to discover the first results of the largest scientific expedition ever carried out in Indonesia.
+From March 14 to March 31, 2016, the University of Montpellier is hosting the exhibition "Lengguru, a lost world" in the lobby of the Palais Universitaire des Sports.
+This is an opportunity for the general public to discover, through images, the initial results of the most important scientific expedition ever conducted in Indonesia.

-An extraordinary meeting with the IRD scientists coordinating the expedition.
-This is one of the planet's last unexplored territories.
-Located in West Papua, this vast mountain range is twice the size of Corsica, isolated and wild, and teeming with unknown species.
+An appointment has been made for an extraordinary meeting with IRD scientists, coordinators of the expedition.
+This is one of the last unexplored territories on the planet.
+Located in West Papua, this vast mountain range, twice the size of Corsica, isolated and wild, is teeming with unknown species.
 A real treasure trove for naturalists...

 An extraordinary scientific and human adventure

-For the Lengguru scientific expedition at the end of 2014, over seventy scientists - ichthyologists, marine biologists, hydrologists, botanists, ornithologists, entomologists and herpetologists - braved these impenetrable primary forests to discover an exceptionally rich fauna and flora, on land, under the sea and even in underground rivers.
-The results are rich, with the discovery of some fifty species that were probably unknown until now.
+For the Lengguru scientific expedition at the end of 2014, more than seventy scientists—ichthyologists, marine biologists, hydrologists, botanists, ornithologists, entomologists, and herpetologists—braved these impenetrable primary forests to discover an exceptionally rich fauna and flora, on land, under the sea, and even in underground rivers.
+The results were impressive, with the discovery of around fifty species that were probably unknown until now.

-Visit the expedition website to discover Lengguru and its extraordinary biodiversity in the company of the expedition's scientific coordinators.
+Visit the expedition's website to discover Lengguru and its extraordinary biodiversity in the company of the expedition's scientific coordinators.

-Palais Universitaire des Sports du Languedoc Roussillon Université de Montpellier - UFR STAPS 700 avenue du pic St loup-34090 MONTPELLIER
+Palais Universitaire des Sports du Languedoc Roussillon University of Montpellier – UFR STAPS 700 avenue du pic St loup-34090 MONTPELLIER